panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 [Try the demo.](https://codesandbox.io/s/v-if-byie6?file=/src/App.vue)

-When the above component runs, the following HTML content is inserted into the web page:
+When the above component runs, here's what HTML content is inserted into the web page:

 ```html
 <div>I'm rendered!</div>